Skip to content ↓

 Computing

-Children at Abacus are programmers, engineers, technicians, developers, creators.....!
+Children at Abacus THRIVE because they are programmers, engineers, technicians, developers, creators.....!
+They communicate ideas, connect safely and respectfully and create with purpose.

 Computing is taught weekly in all classes from years one to six.
 Computing is split into 6 units across the year; computing systems and networks, creating media 1&2, data and information and programming A&B. Progression is built within units with 6 lessons building on previous lessons' content as well as on work in units taught in previous year groups and key stages.
 Each unit builds up to a 'final outcome'.
 Computing learning is saved digitally as well as presented in class 'floor books'.